DevKingKev/lab-move-it-reactjs/README.md

 ## Considerations

 - Design document has been used.
-As the instructions did not specify mobile-first or other adjustments I created a desktop version which should be somewhat mobile-briendly but no effort has been put towards that end.
+As the instructions did not specify mobile-first or other adjustments I created a desktop version which should be somewhat mobile-friendly but no effort has been put towards that end.
 - The font-family was unclear to me from the figma design so I chose the closest I could get to it.
 This is not a problem in practice.
 - There are some styling issues which could be improved (e.g. spacing between the action buttons on the confirmation page) but I ran out of the allotted time and it is not a high-priority issue.
 - The application has working tests, which are very helpful when refactoring.
+- Efforts have been made to as much as possible use best-practice approaches.
+- The application builds but I have not tested the build.
+It has been tested on "npm run dev".
+The tests all run and pass.

 ## Saving price proposals
 Some consideration has been given to the saving of price proposals.